falb18/led-matrix-spotify-track-info/README.md

 The following projects were useful to develop this project:
 - [ESP8266_WiFiSmartConfig](https://github.com/usemodj/ESP8266_WiFiSmartConfig)

-## Setup the network
+## Set network credentials

-You need to install the [ESPTouch](https://github.com/EspressifApp/EsptouchForAndroid) app on your smarphone to connect the device to the WiFi network.
+You need to install the [ESPTouch](https://github.com/EspressifApp/EsptouchForAndroid) app on your smarphone to connect the device to a WiFi network.

-The first time the device waits for the WiFi credentials.
-Once it has established a connection, the next time after the reset it will try 10 times to connect to the same WiFi network.
-In case it fails to connect, then it will wait for the WiFi credentials.
+After the initial connection, it remembers the network credentials.
+If reset, it will attempt to rejoin the same network automatically for up to 10 times.
+If unsuccessful, it enters to smartconfig mode where you can provide new credentials.

-If the problem has to be with the WiFi network, then after solving the issue just reset the device and it will successfully connect to the network.
+If you encounter any Wi-Fi network issues, simply reset the device.
+As long as the network settings are correct, it will automatically reconnect after the reset.

-## Setup the MQTT broker
+## Set MQTT broker

-You have to setup a MQTT broker.
-You can run it on your PC or in an external microcomputer like a Raspberry Pi.
+You will need an MQTT broker.
+You can set it up on your computer, or even on a small device like a Raspberry Pi.

 In the Arduino code modify the broker's IP:
 ```arduino